slacy/blog/content/Basics of TensorFlow.md

 Well, it *almost* actually works, right?

 Yes, the code above works, and this is *exactly* what you should expect from a numerical solver.
-It's going to take a very large number of iterations for this alrogithm to reach the exact solution of $x=0$.
+It's going to take a very large number of iterations for the `GradientDescent` alrogithm to reach the exact solution of $x=0$.
 ## Conclusion

-In conclusion, we have explored the most basic comptation functions of TensorFlow, and we've run a very simple solver to approximate the minimum value of the function $x^2$.
+We have explored the most basic comptation functions of TensorFlow, and we've run a very simple solver to approximate the minimum value of the function $x^2$.
 Values to be compted in TensorFlow are stored in **tf.Variable** instances, and the main unit of work is a **computation graph** which is constructed by calling into the core TensorFlow API.

 We've seen that TensorFlow is a numerical solver, and does **not** produce exact results.
 We've also shown that it takes a fairly large number of iterations to get to a final result value, for a trivial example using naive Gradient Descent.